Amica (magazine): History and profile

-Amica was established in March 1962.
+Amica was founded in March 1962 by Franco Sartori.
 The cover of its first issue was dedicated to Sophia Loren.
 The original publisher of the magazine was Crespi.
 The magazine is part of RCS MediaGroup and is published by RCS Periodici on a monthly basis in Milan.
 It offers articles on the recent fashion trends.

 From 1986 to 2001 Casamica, a magazine on interior design, was distributed with Amica.
 Later it became a supplement of the daily paper Corriere della Sera, another publication of RCS MediaGroup.
 The online edition of Amica appeared in 1997.

 The Bulgarian edition of the magazine was launched in late September 2007.
 Its editions in Indonesia and Singapore, published in English, were both started in 2008.
 In November 2011 the Italian edition was redesigned and began to include four sections: Stories, Fashion, Beauty, and Escape.
 At the end of 2014 the international edition of the magazine, Amica International, was started.

 As of 2015 the editor-in-chief of Amica was Emanuela Testori.